The Council of Historically Black Graduate Schools –

 ARTICLE IX.
 Committees

 Section 1.
 Executive Committee.
-The Executive Committee shall be composed of seven members including, the President, Vice-President, Secretary-Treasurer, Director of Special Projects, the Immediate Past-President, and two members elected at large.
-Provisions shall be made to insure that nominations for the Executive Committee include a broad representation from the constituent membership.
+The Executive Committee shall be composed of five elected members plus the President (Chair), Vice-President/President-Elect, the Secretary, the Treasurer, and the immediate Past-President.
+Provisions shall be made to ensure that nominations for the Executive Committee include a broad representation from the constituent membership.

-The term of office for the elected members shall be two years, with the terms staggered, providing for one new member each year.
+The term of office for the elected members shall be three years, with the terms staggered, providing for three new members each year.
 An elected member may not serve consecutive terms.

 The Executive Committee shall act for the Council between meetings.
 It shall act as a committee-on-committees, may authorize expenditures incidental to the general functions of the Council, and take other actions necessary for the operation of the Council.
 It shall assume the function of liaison with other professional and educational organizations.

-The annual slate for elections shall list candidates for the following offices: Vice-President and Secretary-Treasurer for a term of two years in any year when the previous term expires or the office is vacated for other reasons.
+The annual slate for elections shall list candidates for the following offices: Vice-President/President-Elect, Secretary, and Treasurer for a term when the previous term expires or the office is vacated for other reasons.
 The slate shall include nominees for vacancies on the Executive Committee.
 The Chair shall call for nominations from the floor, following the report of the Nominating Committee.

 Section 3.
 Standing Committees.
 Standing Committees designated below shall assist in the program of the Council.
 The Executive Committee shall appoint members of all standing committees for two-year terms, with terms expiring on a rotating basis.
 The Executive Committee shall designate the Chairperson of each Standing Committee.
 Whenever feasible, each of the Standing Committees authorized in this section shall contain a minimum of three members.